 When it comes to a new year, and particularly the start of a new decade, this is an opportunity to refresh and renew many different areas of your life.
-Making over your home is a great way to bring a fresh perspective into your life.
+That’s when an extreme makeover at your home is a great way to bring a fresh perspective into your life.

-This can be anything from putting circular staircases into your property to refreshing the paintwork and fittings.
+This can be anything from putting circular staircases on your property to refreshing the paintwork and fittings.

 We look at the top 5 trends for making over your home in the coming years.

 One of the things we are going to see emerging in the coming decade is an increase in vintage accents creeping into your home furnishings.

 This will see some classic detailing emerging in furniture design.
 Spooled legs and spindling are making a comeback these are things that were last seen in the late 1800s and early 1900s.
 But the pairing of modern and vintage is a classic look that is here to stay.